 He arrived at Chelsea after that single stunning season in 2011, but soon found the Premier League a much different proposition and lasted less than a year in west London, sacked in February of his first season as the Blues dropped out of the Champions League places.

 Gianluca Vialli – Chelsea (33 years, 227 days)

-The third Chelsea manager to feature on this list, Vialli stepping in to replace the aforementioned Gullit as player-manager at Stamford Bridge in 1998.
+The second Chelsea manager to feature on this list, Vialli stepping in to replace Ruud Gullit as player-manager at Stamford Bridge in 1998.